Today's word is "extraordinary". This is an adjective which means exceptional and beyond what is ordinary or mediocre.

-In this episode, Jennifer goes over the use of the word "seem" in the English language.
+In this two part episode, Jennifer goes over the use of "ing" or "ed" with adjectives in the English language.
 This is great for all levels of students learning English as a second language (ESL).

-In this episode you will learn how to turn direct speech to indirect speech in the English language.
+In this episode you will practice pronouncing words with the "h" sound in the English language.
 This video is great for advanced, intermediate, and beginner learning to speak the English as a second language (ESL).

-This episode goes over how to introduce yourself in the English language.
+This episode goes over how one can ask and respond in the past tense when speaking in English.
 This video is great for advanced, intermediate, and beginner learning to speak the English as a second language (ESL).

 AMERICAN LIFE (not so) STEREOTYPE